-As mentioned earlier in this section, the network transport permits on-line reconfiguration of mapping and internet information but does not permit configuration changes to non-reconfigurable items while the transport is active.
+The network transport permits on-line reconfiguration of mapping and internet information but does not permit configuration changes to non-reconfigurable items while the transport is active.
 Special guided configuration options have been provided in order to permit on-line changes on allowable items.